 The solution methods used may range from analytical to computational, including finite element analyses, as long as the focus is on the vibrational behavior.
 Overall, presentations are encouraged which provide greater understanding of vibration.
 Some presentations are desirable on new directions in research, but reviews of older topics, especially if they give new perspective, and presentations of a historical or tutorial nature are also encouraged.
 The presentations will be made only by invited registrants.

-The Symposium will begin with a welcome reception starting at 6 pm on Sunday, July 16 at the Royal Victoria Hotel.
+The Symposium will begin with a welcome reception starting at 6 pm on Sunday, July 28 2019 at the Sport Hotel Panorama.
 At this reception, a drawing will be made to determine the first speaker for the Monday morning session.
 All presentations will then be made in alphabetical order of the last names of the remaining conference attendees.
 In this way, there will be no way to know in advance the day on which an attendee's presentation will be given.
 As such, attendees will need to attend the Symposium all week.

 Presentations, which will be limited to 30 minutes (including discussion), will take place each afternoon.
 Following the tradition of the previous Symposia, each morning will be devoted to hiking and other activities in the local area.
 Hikes will be organized with increasing levels of difficulty as the week progresses.